Growing Vegetables in Containers - Simple Container Vegetable Gardening Instructions

 4 egg shells (dried and crushed to powder)

-To get air into your soil and to make it lighter, add some granular polystyrene.
+To get air into your soil and to make it lighter, add some granular polystyrene, or better still Perlite.
 A couple of cupfuls to your containers should be enough.
 Adjust according to the size of the container, but can make up 1/3 of the volume.
-Don't add too much as it is a water-repellant, and unless you add extra peat moss, you will find that your soil will dry out quicker than you want.
+Don't add too much as it is a water-repellent, and unless you add extra peat moss, you will find that your soil will dry out quicker than you want.

 In the picture above we have beetroot and strawberries growing together.
 Whereas they won't help one another in any way, as true companion plants should do, they won't harm each other either.
-Just remember that when you place your vegetables together in one container that they are good companions.
+Just remember that when growing vegetables in containers that they are planted with good companions.
 If not, you will not have much success.
 See which plants are good for Companion Planting here.

 Making sure that your containers have good drainage is essential.
 In wide, shallow containers make sure that the holes are well spaced around the perimeter of the base.
 Rectangular containers should have at least one drainage hole in each corner.
 If sufficient drainage is not provided your plants will become water-logged and the soil will turn sour.
 In the end they will come to nothing.